How you can help!

 Thank you

-I really hope you believe in what we do and want to help us.
 Please send me an email if so at lorna@superdinky.com or DM on instagram and I will support your effort in whatever way I can (providing quotes/ photos/sharing on instagram if you tag us etc)

 Thank you for reading,